HamptonMakes/hamgen/README.md

   1. To begin, make sure the `shawns-rails3-template` directory is in the parent directory where you're creating your new project.

-  2. Run `**rails {app} -m ./shawns-rails3-template/init.rb**` -- where {app} is the name you wish to give your project.
+  2. Run `rails {app} -m ./shawns-rails3-template/init.rb` &mdash; where _{app}_ is the name you wish to give your project.
-    > Rails will then setup as normal, with the final step loading the `init.rb` that applies the template files into the new project..
+    > Rails will then setup as normal, with the final step loading the `init.rb` which applies the template files to the new project.

 ## Getting Started (from an existing Rails 3 app)